 Whatever your relationship with your brother or sister was like before, it’s likely to change – for better or worse – now that they have cancer.
 Canteen is in your corner.
-We can help you manage changing family dynamics, connect you with other young people and help you develop coping skills using techniques such as mindfulness.
+We can help you manage changing family dynamics, connect you with other young people and help you develop coping skills.

 You’re not alone